History | Annual events | Industry | Ecology | Services | Schools

 Pugwash Ground Search and Rescue teams train members to provincial standards.
 The volunteers must complete courses for Searcher, Radio Operator, Logistic and GPS usage.
 A professional trainer gives monthly training sessions at the local headquarters.

 The Pugwash Ground Search and Rescue have twenty volunteers and they are looking for ten more.
 Applicants must be more than 19-years-of-age or 16-years-of-age with parents’ permission.
-If interested in volunteering or wanting more information about the organization, phone Thornton Moore at 902-447-2926.
+If interested in volunteering or wanting more information about the organization, find us on facebook or visit our website.

 Royal Canadian Legion

-The Royal Canadian Legion, Branch 69, opened just before WWII.
+The Royal Canadian Legion Peach Branch 60, opened just before WWII.
 In 1960, they moved from a downtown location to their new building on Durham St. This building provided space for a pub with pool tables and a hall for Legion meetings and events.
-The hall is available to rent for occasions such as wedding receptions, dances, bingos and cribbage tournaments.

 The Legion has always been an advocate for improving the lives of veterans and their families, but as times and needs change so does the Legion.
 Nationally, the organization contributes millions of dollars and voluntary hours to help Canadians – particularly veterans, seniors and youth.